ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 4. The AS prepares a 2.05 (Content) response for the requester.
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST be formatted as follows.

    * The 'diff_set' parameter MUST be present and specifies a CBOR array 'diff_set_value' of U elements.
-Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared above as diff entry.
+Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared above as a diff entry.
 Note that U might have value 0, in which case 'diff_set_value' is the empty CBOR array.

       Within 'diff_set_value', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent update to the subset of the TRL pertaining to the requester.
 The second 'diff_entry' element relates to the second from last most recent update to that subset, and so on.